MinisculeGirraffe/PsWebexTeams/README.md

 Send-WebexTeamsMessgae -email <Email> -text <Text>

 #Edit a message.
-Messages can only be edited 10 times.
+Messages can only be edited 10 times, further edits after that will trigger an error.
-Set-WebexTeamsMessage -messageID <> -Text "Edit"
+Set-WebexTeamsMessage -messageId <messageId> -roomId <roomId> -Text "Edited" Get-WebexTeamsMessage -messageId <messageId> | Set-WebexTeamsMessage -text "Edited"

+#Delete a message

+#Get the
 ```

+To lookup a resource by it's ID, you will need to use the `Get-WebexTeams*Details` cmdlets.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)